 A study in the International Journal of Psychophysiology found that participants who gave social support to friends and family had lower overall blood pressure than those who didn’t.
 Researchers also found that people who help others through community and organizational involvement had greater self-esteem, less depression and lower stress levels.
 Additionally, volunteering can increase the physical activity of those who otherwise aren’t very active, which improves cardiovascular health and reduces stress levels.

-Several studies suggest that when you give to others and broaden your social circle through giving, it is also more likely you’ll receive support from others down the line.
+When you give to others and broaden your social circle through giving, it is also more likely you’ll receive support from others down the line.
 These exchanges create a sense of trust and cooperation that strengthen our relationships; we feel closer to others and they feel closer to us–and having positive social interactions is essential to good mental and physical health.
 Regular volunteering can also provide opportunities to stay connected socially, especially for seniors.

 Get out and do something nice for someone during this season of giving.
 Not only will it add some cheer to their holidays, but you may be surprised by the benefits you reap in return.
 A little giving could jumpstart a ripple effect of generosity through your community and leave you feeling happier and healthier than ever.